• Published September 21, 2025

-You probably already know that 360 assessments provide leaders with comprehensive feedback on their job performance from multiple perspectives, including the leader’s direct reports, peers, bosses, and superiors, as well as the leader’s own self-perception.
+You probably already know that 360 assessments can give you comprehensive feedback on your job performance by giving you a view of yourself from multiple perspectives — including your direct reports, peers, bosses, and superiors, as well as your own self-perception.

-Additionally, assessments & 360s are critical tools that are used in a wide array of leadership development initiatives.
-Understanding their 360 feedback results are essential for helping leaders identify their strengths and development needs, and for improving their self-awareness around critical leadership competencies.
-Results also tell leaders what they need to do to improve and take their leadership skills to the next level.
+We pioneered using 360 assessments for development and believe 360s are a critical tool that can be used in a wide array of leadership development initiatives.
+Understanding your 360 results is essential for helping identify your strengths and development needs, and for improving your self-awareness around critical leadership competencies.
+These results can also give you specific direction for how to improve and take your leadership skills to the next level.

 Your 360 Results Can Help Prevent (and Predict) Career Derailment